Lakshmisundaramoorthy/FoodRush-Food-Ordering-System/README.md

 Ratings
 Payments

-The Flask backend connects to MySQL to retrieve and update application data.
+The Flask application connects to MySQL to retrieve and update application data.

 📊 Power BI Dashboard